-Work your way out of the marina, whip out the sails, and then it's a fairly straightforwrad sail to the first port of call.
-It's pretty much due south, only 14 nautical miles, and it should be te first patch of land that you can spot on the horizon.
-Assuming it's a normal prevailing wind, you should be beating up into it for the duration of this short hop, which means you should be able to teach the crewmembers who are new to sailing and get them licked into shape.
+Work your way out of the marina, whip out the sails, and then it's a fairly straightforward sail to the first port of call.
+It's pretty much due south, only 14 nautical miles, and it should be the first patch of land that you can spot on the horizon.
+Assuming it's a normal prevailing wind, you should be beating up into it for the duration of this short hop, which means you should be able to teach any crewmembers who are new to sailing how to tack, and to get them licked into shape.
 You should also take the time to do a man overboard drill, just in case.

 Milna is a small fishing village on Brac island which was once a key strategic port for the Venetian empire - hence the grand buildings you'll find around the harbour which date back to the 16th century.
 It has a good range of bars and eateries.

 Day 2.
-Milna to Paklinski Otoki – 15 nM
+Milna to Paklinski Otoci – 15 nM

 As with yesterday, you should be beating pretty much close-hauled and tacking your way up the prevailing wind.
-Our route takes you past the island of Hvar (don't worry, we'll be back to see Hvar in a few days), before nudging round to the bay on the south of the island.
-It's uth to Hvar before nudging East and then weaving through the island to get to one of our favourite places to stay in the whole of the Med.
+Our route takes you past the island of Hvar (don't worry, we'll be back to see Hvar in a few days), before nudging round to the bay on the south of the island, nudging East and then weaving through the islands to get to one of our favourite places to stay in the whole of the Med.

-If you don't get there early enough to grab a mooring buoy in the bay itself, (it fils pretty quick in peak season), then you could berth at the nearby ACI Palmezana and walk across to the bay by land (it's a ten minute up-and-down walk, but it’s not quite the same, and you won't feel as much of a part of the action.
+If you don't get there early enough to grab a mooring buoy in the bay itself (it fills pretty quick in peak season), then you could berth at the nearby ACI Palmezana and walk across the island (it's a ten minute up-and-down walk, but it’s not quite the same, and you won't feel as much of a part of the action).

 Day 3.
 Paklinski Otoki to Vis – 37 or 10 nM

-There's two options for the sailing today - either waking early to do a long days of 37 nM to go beyond our end destination of Vis town to take in the natural phenomena that is the blue cave of Bisevo, where you'll be able to bathe in mind-blowing neon-blue luminescent water, or having a lie-in and just making a simple and short traverse to Vis town.
+There's two options for the sailing today - either waking early to do a long days of 37 nM to take in the natural phenomena that is the blue cave of Bisevo - where you'll be able to bathe in mind-blowing neon-blue luminescent water - before heading round to Vis town, or having a lie-in and just making a simple and short traverse directly to Vis town.

 From Paklinski Otoci, you’ll need to head South-west towards the island of Vis (which should be just about visible on the horizon), likely having to reach across the prevailing wind.
 This is decision time - where you can head into Vis town, or onwards to the Bisevo.